 Short and dark episode from Charles’s refuge.
 I kept some details from the Alternate Universe episode, where everything went sideways.
 I’m in a very grim mood most lately (life sucks, I screw up and it still sucks) so poor poor characters.
 Unless I photograph some flowers and butterflies my content is always all kinds of dark.
 Some of you probably noticed.
 It was always like that.
 I read some really dark poems from years ago and I had to delete it from my harddrive, I was scared of myself.
 But you know what, writing stuff down makes me truly happy.

 There is always some hope in the end.
 These guys are the two halves of my rotten brain at the moment, so forgive them.
 I also realized that I held back in past years, because „what people would think of me“.
 Well, it is the biggest mistake a creator can make.
 Life is too short to be ashamed of your own existence.
 And haters gonna hate anyway.
 So..

-I admit that I will have to translate the Czech episodes, especially the first one, which is most important but also rather complicated, I don’t feel like translating it, really.
+I admit that I will have to translate the Czech episodes (some year later I actually did), especially the first one, which is most important but also rather complicated, I don’t feel like translating it, really.
 My English is far from that kind of level.
 And machine-translation isn’t good either.